 If your work is good and you have a distinct style, you’ll gain people’s attention.
 The number of your followers will go up.
 This is necessary for model photographers.

 Don’t forget to include hashtags along with your images if you want everyone to see your work.
 Using the basic hashtag #fashionphotography alone will make your photos show up in other people’s Instagram feed.

 The individuals that you collaborate with are often the first ones that can introduce you to other people.
-Along the way, you might encounter a few artists who have done bigger gigs and know other professionals.
+You’ll meet artists who have done bigger gigs and know other professionals.

-Also feel free to meet and work with more experienced photographers.
+Also feel free to meet and work with more experienced model photographers.
 Doing things by yourself, especially if you don’t know exactly how to do them can be nerve-wracking.

-By becoming a photographer’s assistant, you’ll have a mentor who can teach you a lot about the business.
+By becoming a model photographer’s assistant, you’ll have a mentor who can teach you a lot about the business.
 If you do a great job, they might even invite you to work on bigger projects along the way.

 Stay in touch with everyone you meet because they can be the key to your success.
 Keep your lines open because you never know when opportunity starts knocking.